 The adult lice eat honey stored by bees in the beehive.
 When they can access royal jelly, bee lice show a preference for it over honey.
 These adult lice are very fast on their feet.
 They scramble for food when nurse bees are feeding the queen or honeybee brood.
 This can cause brood to be poorly fed when there are many bee lice in the beehive.
 It can also lead to poor feeding of the queen bee.
 The adult bees that result from such larvae are weak and may die quickly.

 Queen bees that are poorly fed as a result of bee louse activity do not lay eggs poorly and the bee population in the colony falls.

 Where they are present, bee lice are found in beehives and on flowers.
 They stay on the flower and wait to climb onto bees.
 This is their primary method of gaining entry into beehives.
 In the beehive, adult bee lice lay their eggs on the cappings of comb cells.

 Symptoms of a Bee Louse Infestation

-Identification of bee louse infestations in beekeeping relies on examination of honey bees and the beehive.
+Identification of bee louse infestations in beekeeping relies on the examination of honeybees and the beehive.
 Early diagnosis of the problem in the beehive helps you put in place management measures.
 It also allows you to apply the best bee louse treatment option that fits in the budget of your beekeeping operation.
 Late diagnosis may need you to rush to control the infestation.

-You will notice that the population of honey bees in the colony has fallen.
-Signs of this include finding boxes without honey bees patrolling them, and reduced activity at the beehive entrance.
-When examining the beehive, you will also notice fewer brood in the beehive depending on the season of the year.
-This lowered honey bee population is as a result of various factors, including fewer eggs being laid and a reduced lifespan of adult honey bees.
+You will notice that the population of honeybees in the colony has fallen.
+Signs of this include finding boxes without honeybees patrolling them and reduced activity at the beehive entrance.
+When examining the beehive, you will also notice fewer broods in the beehive depending on the season of the year.
+This lowered honeybee population is a result of various factors, including fewer eggs being laid and a reduced lifespan of adult honeybees.